ryda6954/Snow-fall/README.md

 # Snow-Fall

 Summary:
 Cute graphic where one may watch snow fall atop mountain peaks to their hearts content.
+Map is randomly generated and different every time.

 How	to	Run:
 Merely download and compile all the files and run the program.